bydioeds/udemy-downloader/README.md

   --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
 FFMPEG default is 28 --h265-preset H265_PRESET
                         Set a custom preset value for H.265 encoding.
+FFMPEG default is medium --use-nvenc           Whether to use the NVIDIA hardware transcoding for H.265.
+Only works if you have a supported NVIDIA GPU and ffmpeg with nvenc support
-FFMPEG default is medium -v, --version         show program's version number and exit
+  -v, --version         show program's version number and exit
 ```